Palks-Studio/free-quote-generator/README.md

 # Free Quote Generator — Palks Studio

-> This repository is a technical presentation and documentation repository.
+> This repository is a technical presentation and demonstration of the system.
 > It does not contain downloadable source code or production files.

 A 100% client-side web tool to generate professional PDF quotes — no account, no server, no data transmitted.